webceyhan/ng-heroes-app/README.md

 ## Deployment (Heroku)

-There is a built-in Github Action which automatically deploys the project to Heroku on every push.
+A built-in Github Action will automatically deploy the project to Heroku on every push.
-Follow the steps below and it will be deployed automatically on every push.

 1. Create an [Heroku](https://www.heroku.com/home) account.